ozzux/ProStReM/README.md

 8. Insert the proteins sequence in capital letters.

 ## Contact
-For contact reach me at: osamaradi@assure5.com
+For contact reach me at: osama.radi@yale.edu